Lagrange Multipliers and Duality with Applications to Constrained Support Vector Machine

-Next, we further discuss another consequence of the general result from Theorem \ref{KKT} for convex optimization problems with the inclusion of affine constraints by using the notion of quasi-relative interior.
+Next, we further discuss another consequence of the general result from Theorem \ref{KKT} for convex optimization problems with affine constraints using the notion of quasi-relative interior.
 Consider the following optimization problem:

 where $f, g_i\colon \mathcal H\to \R$ for $i=1, \ldots, m$ are continuous convex functions, $v_j\in \mathcal H$ and $b_j\in \R$ for $j=1, \ldots, p$, and $\Theta$ is a nonempty convex set in $\mathcal H$.